 - You have complex income requirements in retirement

 - You currently live overseas or you are planning to move abroad

-- You have significant other assets outside of your pension arrangement (excluding your own home)
+- You have significant other assets outside of your RETIREMENT SAVINGS (excluding your own home)

 - You have complex debts to manage.

-You can find an adviser authorised and regulated to give advice by the Financial Conduct Authority (FCA) by visiting the Money and Pensions Service’s page on choosing a financial adviser.
+You can find a financial adviser by visiting the Money Helper website page on choosing a financial adviser.

-You will be responsible for meeting the costs of the financial advice.
-Your financial adviser should provide you with an estimate of their costs before they start the advice process.
+You will be responsible for meeting the costs of financial advice.
+Your financial adviser should provide you with full information about their costs before they start the advice process.

 What does my adviser need to know?

 To tailor their advice to you, you’ll need to provide your adviser with information on:

 - Your finances (for example, debts, income, outgoings, savings, other retirement income)